Busulfan, Intravenous Dose, Area Under the Curve (AUC), Plasma

 Method Description Describes how the test is performed and provides a method-specific reference

-Busulfan analysis is performed by gas chromatography-mass spectrometry (GC-MS), with calculation of area under the curve (AUC) by integration of the time versus concentration curve from start of infusion to last sample collection (6-hour AUC).
+Busulfan analysis is performed by gas chromatography-mass spectrometry (GC-MS), with calculation of area under the curve (AUC) by integration of the time versus concentration curve from start of infusion to last specimen collection (6-hour AUC).

 AUC and clearance are calculated after quantification of busulfan concentration in blood plasma samples: